visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Screenshot:  ![Counterparty](https://github.com/user-attachments/assets/f975fe3f-fdff-418e-ada3-f7cf8fc070e5)
 - Screenshot create counterparty: ![Fill counterparty](https://github.com/user-attachments/assets/584caa05-629f-40ff-9c22-c674221e4179)

-## Add Bank Accounts
+## Add or Edit Connected Bank Account Connections

 - Click on Setup
 - Click on Accounts
-- Click on "Add Account" or edit/delete existing one
+- Click on "Add Account" or edit/delete existing one.
+You can also click 'disable' to deactivate the account this will keep it connected but do not commit any transactions on ledger.
 - You can also Add a Connection
 - Please note that the bank connection is only available for users from the USA and Canada.
 Other countries can upload transactions CSV pending when we add more banks
   ![Bank Accounts](https://github.com/user-attachments/assets/28e7246c-912d-4195-97f5-d0661c304722)